 Optional: To really bring out the flavor of the oats, you can gently toast them on a baking sheet at 350°F for 10 minutes, just until they become fragrant.

 Although I love to make my own snacks, I, just like you, don’t always have the time to do so.
 It’s perfectly fine to purchase packaged snacks, as long as you buy the right ones.
-My favorite source to buy healthy, junk-free snacks from is Love with Food.
+My favorite source to buy healthy, junk-free snacks from is Urthbox.

-- They ship worldwide and you can cancel at any time, so there is no risk.
+You can customize your box by picking between Classic, Gluten-Free, Vegan and Diet options.
+They offer free shipping to the U.S. and you can cancel at any time, so there is no risk.

-To learn more about how Love with Food works, check out this short video:
+To learn more about how Urthbox works, check out this short video:

-If you are struggling to find tasty, junk-free snacks near you – or if you want to save time, money, feed the hungry AND get high-quality snacks delivered straight to your door while you’re at it – then you NEED to try Love with Food.
+If you have trouble finding tasty, nutritious snacks near you – or if you want to skip the shopping AND get high-quality snacks delivered straight to your door while you’re at it – then you NEED to try UrthBox.

 Alright, now onto what you came here for: my recipe for Healthy Nut-Free Granola Bars!